All Practice Areas

 Speeding & Reckless Driving

 Excessive speed reduces reaction time and dramatically increases crash severity.
-We document speed through black box data, skid marks, and expert analysis.
+We document speed through event data recorder (black box) data, skid mark analysis, accident reconstruction experts, and witness testimony.
+Speeding is a factor in a significant percentage of fatal crashes on Georgia and South Carolina highways.

-Merging without checking blind spots, cutting off other drivers, or improper passing causes thousands of crashes on Georgia and South Carolina highways each year.
+Merging without checking blind spots, cutting off other vehicles, or improper passing causes thousands of crashes on Georgia and South Carolina highways each year — particularly on high-volume corridors like I-285, I-85, GA-400, and I-26 in South Carolina.
+Sideswipe collisions at highway speeds can cause loss of vehicle control and multi-vehicle pileups.

 Your Case